mhurk/NLParkruns_Voronoi-Python/README.md

 The plots look like this for Netherlands with the currently (January 2024) known parkruns:
 ![NL](/images/parkruns.png)

-This is the version without country border because some questions in a prakrun statistics forum arose whether the lines are correctly positioned:
+This is the version without country border because some questions in a prakrun statistics forum arose whether the lines are correctly positioned:<br>
 ![plot without border](/images/noborder.png)